awsdocs/aws-cdk-guide/v2/cli.md

 ```

 **Note**
 The order in which you specify the stacks is not necessarily the order in which they will be processed\.
-The AWS CDK Toolkit takes into account dependencies between stacks when deciding the order in which to process them\.
-For example, if one stack uses a value produced by another \(such as the ARN of a resource defined in the second stack\), the second stack is synthesized before the first one because of this dependency\.
+The AWS CDK Toolkit accounts for dependencies between stacks when deciding the order in which to process them\.
+For example, let's say that one stack uses a value produced by another \(such as the ARN of a resource defined in the second stack\)\.
+In this case, the second stack is synthesized before the first one because of this dependency\.
 You can add dependencies between stacks manually using the stack's [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#addwbrdependencytarget-reason](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#addwbrdependencytarget-reason) method\.

 ## Bootstrapping your AWS environment<a name="cli-bootstrap"></a>